pcurone/exoALMA_continuum_pipeline/README.md

 This pipeline is inspired by the procedure used in [Andrews et al. 2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...916...51A/abstract) ([GitHub repo](https://github.com/seanandrews/DSHARP_CPDs)).

-It has been expanded for the continuum analysis of the [exoALMA Large Program](https://www.exoalma.com) ([exoALMA IV, Curone et al. 2025](https://ui.adsabs.harvard.edu/abs/2025ApJ...984L...9C/abstract), including galario fits for determining geometrical parameters.
+It has been expanded for the continuum analysis of the [exoALMA Large Program](https://www.exoalma.com), presented in [Curone et al. 2025 (exoALMA IV)](https://ui.adsabs.harvard.edu/abs/2025ApJ...984L...9C/abstract), including galario fits for determining geometrical parameters.

 In addition to standard Python packages, you’ll need the following tools installed: